 ‘Clever, funny, political and often very moving.
 One of the best-written plays I’ve seen in ages'.

-My short play Sandwiches was shortlisted by the highly acclaimed Little Pieces of Gold (one of 19 out of 600 plays).
-It had a successful rehearsed reading at the Space in London in October.
+Sandwiches was shortlisted by the highly acclaimed Little Pieces of Gold (one of 19 out of 600 plays).
+It had a successful rehearsed reading at the Space in London.
 The event received 5*s from thespyinthestalls.com:

 "A comedy that dredges laughs from the low wage economy, ‘Sandwiches’ by Clare Reddaway shows life on the sandwich production line, with three tightly written acts squeezing in erotic sandwich fillings, a villain with a whistle played by Nigel Fyfe and a showdown at the industry’s ‘Sarnies’ awards."

 Sandwiches also received a rehearsed reading at the Egg Theatre, Bath.